sunnyk56/market/deploy/redhat-testchain-deployment/join-testchain-as-a-validator.md

 bash makeValidator.sh
 ```
 - If everything goes well you will see the orchestrator key as output as well as the transactions.
 Then it will ask you to confirm the create-validator transaction and as soon as you confirm it a transaction log is generated and your full node will become a validator in chain.
+- To confirm whether you have joined the testchain as a validator or not go the ```"GRAVITY-RPC"/validators``` on any browser and you can find your validator-address in the validtor-set.
 - Now we have to start an orchestrator
 - first we have to generate some delegator keys
 ```bash